v0.2.0 · Mac & Windows · MIT license

 +

 No. PocketPane has no tracking, no account and no background server.
-Screen, audio, files and clipboard stay local between your Mac and phone.
+Screen, audio, files and clipboard stay local between your computer and phone.

 +

-Because native apps simply feel better on the Mac: faster performance, real menu bar integration, light and dark mode — and a fraction of the memory footprint.
+Because native apps simply feel better: SwiftUI on macOS, WPF on Windows — faster performance, real system integration, light and dark mode, and a fraction of the memory footprint.

 Is PocketPane open source?